Which characters die in Bullet Train?

 Bad Bunny and Brad Pitt as the Wolf and Ladybug

-The Wolf’s death is rather sudden and surprising, as you’d expect such a deadly hitman with such a tragic backstory to be in the film for longer.
+The Wolf’s death is sudden and surprising, as you’d expect such a deadly hitman with such a tragic backstory to be in the film for longer.
 The Wolf enters the Bullet Train to kill the Hornet, who poisoned his family at his wedding.
 However, he runs into Ladybug (Brad Pitt) and the pair begin to fight.

 Ladybug, who doesn’t wish to fight anyone, has a bad habit of people always dying around him on missions.
 This fate befalls the wolf, as when the Wolf tries to stab Ladybug through the briefcase that he’s carrying, the blade bounces back and stabs him in the chest.
-Not only that, but he falls backwards onto the case, breaking his neck.
+Not only that, but he falls backward onto the case, breaking his neck.

 The Son (Logan Lerman)